wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/registry_examples/local-registry-entries.md

 Send a message to invoke the service and analyze the mediation log on the Micro Integrator's start-up console.

-You will see that the sequence and the endpoint are fetched from the local entry and property `direction` set by the proxy is logged by the sequence.
+You will see that the sequence and the endpoint are fetched from the local entry and that the property named `direction` (which was set by the proxy service) is logged by the sequence.

 `INFO {org.apache.synapse.mediators.builtin.LogMediator} - Text = Sending quote request, direction = incoming`